After fading in the championship rounds of his duel with Gennady Golovkin, Saul "Canelo" Alvarez was accused of having a conditioning problem.

 Is the "Canelo Alvarez conditioning problem" real?
 Or is it all in his head?

-Today, we discuss why the apparent Canelo Alvarez conditioning problem.
+Today, we evaluate the apparent Canelo Alvarez conditioning problem.
 You'll learn why Canelo gasses out in his fights, how it could all be corrected with a single strategic adjustment, and what makes his empty gas tank so impressive to boxing legend Bernard Hopkins.

 And we want to know your thoughts!
 Join the discussion on our Facebook page.